LayerManager/layman/doc/rest.md

 #### Response
 Content-Type: `application/json`

-JSON array of objects representing available layers with following structure:
+JSON array of objects representing users of Layman with following structure:
 - **username**: String.
 Username of the user.
 - **given_name**: String.
 Given name of the user.
 - **family_name**: String.
 Family name of the user